Introduction

 This page explains the operating model described on the public site: the AI Surface as the core reference layer, monitoring across buyer-facing prompts, proprietary agent telemetry, and continuous optimization through interventions.
 It does not claim direct control over model outputs, and it does not treat speculative business impact as proven unless publicly evidenced.

-These components are presented as one operating loop rather than separate products.
-The reference layer gives AI systems a clearer source of truth, observability shows how the company is represented in actual AI outputs, telemetry adds visibility into agent behavior, and optimization uses those signals to improve future performance.
-Second Wind FAQ
+These four systems are presented as one operating loop rather than separate products.
+The reference layer gives AI systems a clearer source of truth; the diagnostic engine surfaces what's holding back performance; monitoring shows how the company is currently represented and attributed; and the agent-to-agent capability converts agent-led evaluation into pipeline.
+Second Wind Second Wind FAQ

 How the workflow operates